Aditya-7335/Aditya-Docker_app/README.md

 - This is a basic setup for demonstration purposes.
 In a production environment, you should follow best practices for security and performance.

-- Be cautious when executing SQL queries directly.
-Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.

-- If you encounter issues, check Docker logs and error messages for troubleshooting.
+- - If you encounter issues, check Docker logs and error messages for troubleshooting.

 ```